joshpattersonthefuture/CMSI387/PreliminaryDesign.md

 ### 1.2 – Rationale as to why this is a good idea, or what the good points of it are

 At first glance a 12 hour clock is easier to read for a majority of users.
 Linux should be able to accomodate for both forms rather than just a 24 hour clock.
 In addition to this, there should be an option for the user to choose which form is more comfortable for them.
+The user should be able to enter what time and date is proper without having the hassle of prompting help for syntax.
+Input formats for this module also vary if its just a time, just a date, or time and date.
+These variations revolve around hyphens and apostrophes, making the syntax for each command confusing.
+We want to have a static format with many options to increase the usability of this module.

 ### 1.3 – Preliminary list of [possible] Linux modules that will be modified/affected
 ```